isa-group/botica-lib-node/docs/0-index.md

 ## Example Projects

-Explore these real-world and demonstrative projects built with `botica-lib-node` to see the concepts in action.

 - **[Botica Fishbowl infrastructure](https://github.com/isa-group/botica-infrastructure-fishbowl)**:
   A simulation of a 9x9 fishbowl where multiple fish bots move around and a manager bot tracks their positions.
 This project showcases proactive (fish) and reactive (manager) bots written in both